Banks

 3. In-Person Visit

-Visit a Chase branch near you and speak with a bank representative personally.
-They will provide you with the necessary forms to finalize the closure and help you complete it as soon as possible.
+Visit a Chase branch near you and speak with a bank representative personally to initiate the account closure.
+They will provide you with the necessary forms to finalize the process and help you complete it as soon as possible.

 4. By Mail